Prepper and Survival Gifts – Holiday Shopping Ideas for 2019

 Better than fruitcake

-A Maxpedition Ferox Folding Knife would be a good choice for an everyday carry knife.
-In our recent article on affordable folders, it came out as our all around favorite in the tests.
+A Maxpedition Ferox Folding Knife would be a good choice for an inexpensive everyday carry knife that could get lost or damaged.
+In our article on affordable folders, it came out as one of our all around favorites in the tests.

 Less Than $100.00